xiGUAwanOU/tech-note/frontend-frameworks/vue-js/howto__styling-an-element-in-sub-component.md

 # Styling an Element in Sub-component

-E.g. we have `<li></li>` in both current component and also its sub-component.
-We only want to styling `<li></li>` in its sub-component, and still want the style definitions be scoped.
+E.g. we an element with class `b` in the sub-component, and we want to styling it in the sub-component, and still want the `<style></style>` tag to be scoped.
 In this case we could use "Deep Selectors" provided by vue-loader.

 For example: